LinditaKalaj/Vector-Setup/README.md

 ![Vector cute](/img/vector_gif.gif?raw=true "Vector is cute")

-*Tested on Windows only-will test on mac-os soon*
+## Whats the point of this program?

 Getting a cert file for Vector can be a real pain, especially for users who dont come from a technical background.
-Vector depends on an sdk (anki-vector) that cannot run on modern python versions and you have to downgrade some site packages like proto-buff.
+Vector depends on an sdk (anki-vector) that cannot run on modern python versions and you have to downgrade some site packages like proto-buf.

 To make this easier on people I made a stand-alone exe file so people dont have to downgrade their python version and mess with other libraries.